jbettenh/utube_scraper/README.md

 ## Utube Scraper
-Instead of webscraping YouTube, find information using YouTube API V3
+Use the YouTube Data API V3 to scrape YouTube for information.

 ## Description
 YouTube Data API V3